gymreklab/cse185-spring18/cse185-spring18-syllabus.md

 * Learn and use accepted best practices for bioinformatics.

 ## Course structure
-The course meets twice weekly for 3 hours.
-The first hour will consist of a lecture followed by a two hour lab session.
+The course consists of two lectures (1 hour) and two lab sessions (2 hours) each week.
+Based on the time you signed up for, you will be assigned to a lab section on the first day of class.
 Lectures will cover background material needed to complete the lab projects, and will have graded in-class quizzes and participation questions using iClickers.

-Attendance at both lecture and lab sessions is mandatory for the course.
+Attendance at both lecture and lab sessions is mandatory for the course and attendance will be taken each day.
 In the case of a valid excuse (must be approved by the instructor before the scheduled class), points for quizzes and participation points can be made up.

 For the first 7 weeks, students will work on a weekly lab project during the scheduled lab sessions.
 Reports for each week's project are due the following Tuesday at the start of class, and will be returned within one week.
 Students will additionally be responsible for maintaining an electronic notebook.
 For the last 3 weeks of the quarter, students will work on an independent project.